kandula-rakesh/cs7810_Group1/Meeting Minutes/Meeting Minutes 10-3.md

 ## Assign Actions
 ### Determine Usability for datasets
 * Make sure we have the necessary data to answer the competency questions
-* Assigned to: Anumula
+* Assigned to: Chaitanya Anumula
-* Due: 10/5
+* Due: 10/10

 ### Competency Questions
 * Modify the competency questions
-* Assigned to: Kandula
+* Assigned to: Rakesh Kandula
 * Due: 10/5

 ### Key-Notions